Lawrence Brown (jazz trombonist)

-Lawrence Brown (August 3, 1907 – September 5, 1988) was a jazz trombonist from California best remembered for his work with the Duke Ellington orchestra.
+Lawrence Brown (August 3, 1907 – September 5, 1988) was an American jazz trombonist from California best remembered for his work with the Duke Ellington orchestra.
 He was a session musician throughout his career, and also recorded albums under his own name.

 Early life

 Lawrence Brown was born on August 3, 1907, in Lawrence, Kansas.
 When Brown was about six or seven years old in 1914 his family moved to Oakland, California.
 He began playing the violin at a young age, but quickly grew tired of it and turned to playing the tuba in his school's band.

 Brown came from a musical background.
 His father was a preacher at the African Methodist Episcopal Church, where he often sang as a part of his sermons.
 Brown’s mother played the organ and the piano.
 Brown discovered the trombone while doing janitorial work at his father’s church.
 He stated that he wanted to replicate the sound of cello on a trombone.